arikunco/Instagram-Crawl/README.md

 Objective: To crawl URL image link and caption of certain number of Instagram users that have been determined.

-input: Instagram username
+input: Instagram username.

 output: Image captions and Image URL Link.

-=ARI KUNCORO